I’ve been convinced for many years.

 My point is that if we can keep ourselves content to merely serve the Lord, He will take care of any promotion or elevation He desires.
 Without seeking after titles or getting caught up in the latest fad, just serve Him.

 Step back to this biblical description of a “servant of the Lord.”
 This phrase comes from a passage found in 2 Timothy 2:24-26.
 I see what could be described as a Spirit-inspired job description.

 This description was written by the older Paul to the younger Timothy.
 By this point, Timothy had been serving in leadership for some time and was no longer a novice.
 He’d been entrusted with some very weighty responsibilities.
 However, the Holy Spirit wanted him to have this simple encouragement.
 He also meant this for every other believer that Timothy would disciple.

 - You must not be quarrelsome.
 Causing strife and being baited into arguments does nothing to promote unity.

 - You should display kindness and gentleness to everyone you come into contact with.
 This even-tempered nature makes it easier to preserve peace.

 - You should be ready and able to teach others.
 By example and with words, you can help others understand what it means to be a servant-hearted follower of Christ.

 - You are called upon to exhibit patience.
-This virtue when practiced will be seen as tolerantly enduring the wrong treatment of others.
+This virtue, when practiced, will be seen as tolerantly enduring the unfair treatment of others.